apepkuss/muupi/README.md

 _-m_ option indicates the target module to mutate, and the fullname of the target module should be given.
 _-p_ option is used to show the directory, in which the package _sample_ should be there.
 _-o_ tells muupi the mutation operator information.
 At present, muupi supports 20 mutation operators.
-The command

-`_python muupi.py --list-mutation-operators`
+_--list-mutation-operators_ options can show all mutation operators that muupi supports.
+To show all of them, type `_python muupi.py --list-mutation-operators`.

-can show you all these mutation operators.
+After the mutant generation, the mutated copies of the original target _.py_ file are output to the _output_ folder along with the diff result.